ChaitanyaNirf/courseNotes/Kubernetes/kubernetes.md

 Once your application is running in staging or production, you might consider using a logging platform like kibana with elasticSearch with logs being shippped to them from pods using fluentd or filebeat (logstash), to provide more robust search and analytics functionality.

 Basic architecture: logshipper will collect logs from kubernetes and ship them to elastic search which is an analytics tool, and then kibana comes in for visualization and analysis.

+**Side Cars**
+In Kubernetes, a sidecar is a design pattern where an additional container is deployed alongside a primary container within the same pod.
+The sidecar container runs alongside the main application container and provides supporting or complementary functionality.
+This pattern allows for better modularization of functionality and encapsulation of related processes within a single unit.

+When you do, `kubectl get pods` you will see in READY (2/2) this is when there is more than one container.

+They are used for logging, monitoring, data synchronization, security etc

+---

 ### Authentication and Authorization
 As well as the worker nodes, which are the Vms that our pods have been running on.
 Kubernetes has it's own control plane.
 This is the collection of software that orchestrates everything.
 Control plane is always available to all the pods in the cluster via a built in service called Kubernetes.
 By default all pods can talk to the control plane but they have no permission to do anything.
 They can't create or delete pods or do anything else.